safespring/docs/content/contribute.md

 ## Fast GitHub-based workflow

-If you're making a relatively small change - like fixing a typo or rewording something - the easiest way to contribute is directly on GitHub!
+For quick, small changes - like fixing a typo or rewording something - the easiest way to contribute is directly on GitHub!

-1. Test
-1. Test2
-1. Test3
+1. Click the pencil to the right of the header on the page.
+This will open the page in GitHub's online editor.

+1. Edit the contents, describe your changes and click on the *Propose file change* button.

+1. GitHub will now create a branch and a commit for your changes (forking the repository first if this is your first contribution) and it will also display a preview of your changes.
+If everything is correct, click on the *Create pull request* button.

+1. GitHub will display a new page where you can do some last-minute changes to your pull request before creating it.
+For simple contributions, you can safely ignore these options and just click on the *Create pull request* button again.

+This creates a pull request and will notify Safespring to review it, possibly suggesting further tweaks or edits.
+Thank you very much :-)

 ## Larger contributions